 Like many digital players, the Mozilla foundation is interested in voice assistants.
 For example, he launched the Common Voice project, a set of voice data that allows small businesses to develop their own artificial intelligence and that could reduce GAFAM's dominance over digital assistants.

 But at the same time, Mozilla He has also worked in a product that allows you to control your browser with voice commands.
-And is that since last month Mozilla began to test the add-on firefoxvoice with an experimental voice navigation system which allows you to use voice commands to perform typical browser actions.
+And is that since last month Mozilla began to test the add-on firefoxvoice by an experimental voice navigation system which allows you to use voice commands to perform typical browser actions.

 About Firefox Voice